mjayant/check_out_system_git/README.md

 					Total discount amount : -9.25

 					Total Bill 16.61
-		g) There are multiple validation for this form .
-You need give quantity for atleast one product , it will allow to you only for integer value .
+		g) There are multiple validations for this form .
+You need to give quantity for at least one product , it will allow you only for integer value .
 You can't give text or alphanumeric value
-		h) Once you are done with shopping you can click on submit button , it will show bill in same format as above but it will redirect to another page.
+		h) Once you are done with shopping you can click on the submit button , it will show the bill in the same format as above but it will redirect to another page.

 3) /show_product